THE BONACKERS Documentary

 East Hampton, NY

-Participants explored cultural arts passed down through the generations, discovering the Bonacker community’s unique history and lifestyle.
+Participants explored cultural arts passed down through the generations, discovering the Bonac community’s unique history and lifestyle.
 Wisdom keepers, baymen and longtime locals shared tales, songs, stories and traditions–with displays of centuries-old crafts, decoy carving, fishing traps, wampum jewelry and beads.
 A traditional Native American blessing, sea shanties from the whaling days, and readings from Peter Matthiessen's 1986 classic Men’s Lives brought our diverse community together.

 Joanne Friedland